lseemann/malthus/readme.md

 * Size of litters
 * Weeks until death

-Two tables are generated: A week-by-week table of total rats, sorted by generation, and a week-by-week table to new rats, sorted by generation.
+Two tables are generated: A week-by-week table of total rats, sorted by generation, and a week-by-week table of new rats, sorted by generation.

 ##Caveats##
 * The real world is much more complex.
 It's unlikely that any biologist would approve of this model.